What’s The Difference Between Obstetrics and Gynecology?

 Published on 04/14/22

-Women would see a different physician based on her ever changing needs throughout life.
+Women would see a different physician based on their ever-changing needs throughout life.
 Based on conditions and issues, a woman may see one or the other for a multitude of different reasons.

 So what’s the difference?
 Although an OB/GYN is considered one specific specialty, it actually encompasses two distinct fields.